The risks of air pollution on the elderly population

 What is ageing?

-The process of ageing is, of course, experienced by all of us, but the understanding of its effects on the body is perhaps not as widely comprehended.
+The process of ageing is, of course, experienced by all of us, but the effects on the body is perhaps not as widely comprehended.
 From a biological standpoint, ageing is the result of molecular and cellular damage that occurs progressively over time.
 Ultimately, this causes a decline in mental and physical capacity, and with it, a higher risk of disease due a decrease in the immune system’s ability to respond to infection1.

 Some of the most common health conditions associated with getting older may include reduced lung capacity, hearing loss, cataracts, pain in the back and neck, osteoporosis and osteoarthritis, respiratory disease such as chronic obstructive pulmonary disease (COPD), diabetes, cancer, and dementia2.